 Hydropower

-• Tidal energy, which uses the potential energy of the tides, an energy linked to the differences in water levels and the currents they induce.
+- Tidal power, which uses the potential energy of tides, an energy linked to differences in water levels and the currents they induce.

-• Wave energy, which is based on the kinetic energy of waves and swells.
+- Wave energy, which is based on the kinetic energy of waves and waves.

-• Thermal energy, which can be derived – taking care not to disrupt the natural flow of the seas – from the difference in temperature between deep and shallow water.
+- Thermal energy, which can be obtained – taking care not to disrupt the natural flow of the seas – from the temperature difference between deep and shallow waters.

 Biomass

-• Biofuels, liquid or gaseous, derived from the transformation of plants such as rapeseed or sugar beet (1st generation), cellulosic materials (2nd generation) or microorganisms such as microalgae (3rd generation).
+- Biofuels, liquid or gaseous, derived from the transformation of plants such as rapeseed or sugar beet (1st generation), from cellulosic materials (2nd generation) or from microorganisms such as microalgae (3rd generation).

-It should be noted that biomass can only be considered a renewable energy source if its regeneration is greater than its consumption.
+It should be borne in mind that biomass can only be considered a renewable energy source if its regeneration is greater than its consumption.

 Geothermal energy

 However, it depends on the depth at which it is drawn.
 Deep geothermal energy, at about 2,500 metres and between 150 and 250 °C, is used to produce electricity.
-Medium geothermal energy in water reservoirs, mostly from 30 to 150°C, supplies district heating networks.
+Such energy averaged in water reservoirs, mostly from 30 to 150°C, supplies district heating networks.
 Very low-consumption geothermal energy, between 10 and 100 metres deep and below 30°C, is used by heat pumps.

 However, it must be borne in mind that for geothermal energy to remain sustainable, the rate at which this heat is extracted must not exceed the rate at which it travels within the Earth.